 What Can You Expect During a Dental Implant Procedure?

-During your initial consultation, your dentist will examine the quality and condition of your remaining teeth and jaw using X-rays and digital scanning technology, as well as visual examination techniques.
+During your initial free consultation, your dentist will examine the quality and condition of your remaining teeth and jaw using X-rays and digital scanning technology, as well as visual examination techniques.

 In some cases, patients may need additional surgeries to reinforce the jaw to allow the implant to be embedded at the correct depth.
 A bone graft uses bone transplanted from elsewhere in your body or artificial bone to encourage osseointegration and strengthen your lower jaw.